Shahid-Bagwan/Docker-Templates/Vue.js+Spring_Boot/Readme.md

 4. Remove the name of the language from dockerfile. just keep : Dockerfile.

-5. Modify the `Dockerfile.vue` and `Dockerfile.spring` if necessary to meet your application's specific requirements.
+5. Modify the `Dockerfile.vue` and `Dockerfile.spring` (there is no file named .(language name) its just for refrence) if necessary to meet your application's specific requirements .

 6. Run the following command to build and start the containers: